SpiritBreaker226/dotfiles/README.md

   - `ln -s ~/.config/mackup/.mackup.cfg ~` (until [#632](https://github.com/lra/mackup/pull/632) is fixed)
   - `mackup restore`
 - For Sublime install Package Manager to use packages added by Mackup
+- For Settings Sync in VSCode
+  - Login into GitHub
+  - Select the Settings GIST
+  - Download the latest settings for VSCode

 ## The `dotfiles` command